 Thin-Film PV Characterization

 This work uses forward bias as a preconditioning technique to address the meta-stabilities of polycrystalline thin-film (CdTe and CIGS) PV modules when measuring their peak power using a solar simulator.
 Light exposure can also be used to precondition modules before characterization using an Atonmetrics light chamber or outdoor exposure.

-This project developed a comprehensive data set of measured I-V curves and associated meteorological data for PV modules representing all flat-plate PV technologies and for the weather conditions of three climatically different locations—Colorado, Florida, and Oregon.
+This project developed a comprehensive data set of measured I-V curves and associated meteorological data for PV modules representing all flat-plate PV technologies and for the weather conditions of three climatically different locations: Colorado, Florida, and Oregon.
 The data set contains more than 1 million I-V curves.
-The data set is publicly available, and for the first time, it will allow researchers to develop and/or validate PV module performance models using commonly available and quality-assessed data.
+The data set is publicly available, and for the first time, it will allow researchers to develop and validate PV module performance models using commonly available and quality-assessed data.
 See the user's manual for information on the content and format of the data set.
-To access the data, contact Bill Marion for the ftp instructions.
+To access the data, contact Bill Marion for FTP instructions.

 Some of the data from multiple PV systems in the U.S. are screened for accuracy; but most of the data are not screened, so users should clean the data as part of the standard analysis.
 Data may be viewed through an interactive graphing capability or downloaded for analysis.

-- PV Lifetime Data.
 Production data related to degradation rate assessment is available.

 Addressing Soiling: From Interface Chemistry to Practicality